Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

         private HtmClassifier<string, ComputeCycle> classifier { get; set; }
 ```
 - The Predictor.Serialize() method will serialize all the objects in the predictor.
-It will call the Connections.Serialize(), layer.Serialize(), and classifier.Serialize() methods to serialize the connections, cortex layer, and classifier in the Predictor instance respectively.
+It will call the Connections.Serialize(), CortexLayer.Serialize(), and HtmClassifier.Serialize() methods to serialize these objects respectively.
 ```csharp
     public void Serialize(object obj, string name, StreamWriter sw) {